This is the class website for University College Dublin module MA Advanced Macroeconomics (ECON 41620) taught by Prof. Karl Whelan.

 Jeremy Rudd and Karl Whelan (2005).
 Modelling Inflation Dynamics: A Critical Review of Recent Research

-Frank Smets and Rafael Wouters (1997).
+Frank Smets and Rafael Wouters (2007).
 Shocks and Frictions in US Business Cycles: A Bayesian DSGE Approach.
+(ECB working paper version here; appendix with full model here).

 Joseph Stiglitz and Andrew Weiss (1981).
 Credit Rationing in Markets with Imperfect Information.